-In addition, under LGPS requirements the Fund undertook its triennial valuation as at the 31 March 2011 which revealed that the Fund's assets, which at 31 March 2011 were valued at £160m, were sufficient to meet 106.3% of the liabilities (i.e. the present value of promised retirement benefits) accrued up to that date.
+The last triennial valuation, as at the 31 March 2011, revealed that the Fund's assets at 31 March 2011 were valued at £160m, and were sufficient to meet 106.3% of the liabilities (i.e. the present value of promised retirement benefits) accrued up to that date.
 This compared with 86.3% at the previous March 2008 valuation.
 The resulting surplus at the 2011 valuation was £9m.

 The improvement in the funding position reflected the positive cash flow and good investment performance of the Fund since the previous valuation.
 Investment returns for the three years to 31 March 2011 were significantly better than anticipated.
-In addition, the change of linking pension increases from an RPI inflation measure to a CPI inflation measure has reduced the value of the liabilities significantly, helping improve the funding position.
+In addition, the change of linking pension increases from a Retail Price Index (RPI) inflation measure to a Consumer Price Index (CPI) inflation measure has reduced the value of the liabilities significantly, helping improve the funding position.
 As a result of the valuation process, the Fund's actuary (Hymans Robertson) calculated the contribution rate at 16.5%.
 However, taking into account recent market conditions, the actuary recommended that the current contribution rate of 21.4% be maintained until 2014/15.